 2. German Shepherd

 Everyone and their cat knows about the German Shepherd (GSD).
 This breed is the embodiment of Germany’s core values—intelligence and a stellar work ethic—that allow it to excel in just about any field.
-Therefore, it is of little surprise that the German Shepherd is consistently ranked in the top three dogs on the planet.
+Therefore, it is of little surprise that the German Shepherd is consistently ranked in the top three most popular dogs on the planet.

 However, a lesser-known fact about this breed is that it comes in two different lines: show lines and working lines.